OrientedPlanarDiagram#

 Parameters:

-• attr – Additional attributes to store for the node.
+• **attr (Any) – Additional attributes to store on the node.

 add_nodes_from(nodes_for_adding, create_using=None, **attr)#